Transport documents: CMR, Bill of Lading, CIM, and Air Waybill

 According to Derks, the CIM is a key document for the final checks that have to be performed before a train is allowed to depart.
 "The infrastructure managers receive the CIM and look it up in WLIS, a wagonload information system (‘wagenlading informatiesysteem’).
 The information on the document has to be correct.
 In some cases, there will be differences between the CIM and the loading list.
 When that happens, the train is not allowed to leave.”

 Derks has found that weights in particular are a common source of errors.
 "Carriers will sometimes provide incorrect information because the details on the waybills are incorrect and have not been verified, which causes delays.
 The information on the CIM also serves as evidence for insurers.
-This makes it an important document in cases of theft and damage, or in applying the rules for transporting hazardous materials (ADR, in Dutch)."
+This makes it an important document in cases of theft and damage, or in applying the rules for transporting hazardous materials set out in the ADR agreement."

 Carrier liability